hashintel/hash/blocks/minesweeper/README.md

 **Play Minesweeper in your browser!**

-Read more about Minesweeper, including rules, strategy, and world rankings, check out [https://minesweepergame.com](https://minesweepergame.com/).
+Read more about Minesweeper, including rules, strategy, and world rankings, at [https://minesweepergame.com](https://minesweepergame.com/).

 ## Usage instructions